Returning to Transit? Here’s What You Need to Know

 Safety is a value that cannot be compromised.
 Here’s how our practices have changed in response to COVID-19.

-Buses are also frequently cleaned with a hydrogen peroxide-based fog that disinfects every surface on the bus, including hard-to-reach spots.
+All buses that have been in service are cleaned with a hydrogen peroxide-based fog that disinfects every surface, including hard-to-reach spots.

 Cleaners are disinfecting surfaces and frequently touches places on MAX trains nightly, and we have stationed cleaning teams along all five MAX lines, to wipe down surfaces on some trains during the day.